 Building on the strategies of the previous Master Plan, which was approved by the Australian Government in 2009, the 2014 Master Plan will provide a platform for BAC’s ongoing investment in and contribution to Queensland’s economy over the next 20 years.

 The Master Plan will guide the roll-out of significant investment in aviation infrastructure, roads and terminals between 2014 and 2034 and will focus on achieving a balance between economic development, sound environmental management and sustainability.
 It will include an Airport Environment Strategy as well as a detailed Ground Transport Plan.

-The 2014 Draft Master Plan will be available for the community to view and provide comment on during a 60-business-day public comment period, which is expected to occur in mid-2014.
+The 2014 Draft Master Plan will be available for the community to view and provide comment on during a 60-business-day public comment period, which is expected to occur around March/April 2014.

 Once the community has had the opportunity to comment on the Master Plan, it will be submitted to the Australian Government’s Department of Infrastructure and Transport for approval.

 Phone: Major Projects Information Line 1800 737 075

 If you would like to receive updates on the 2014 Master Plan, please register here